naddison36/immutable-events/README.md

 ## Known Errors
 Ethers.js is not currently reading the ImmutableEvents event which contains the `struct`.
 Issue [109](https://github.com/ethers-io/ethers.js/issues/109) has been raised with the Ethers.js project.

+## TODO
+Using string to serialize data is not the most cost effective way of storing data in a Blockchain.
+Ideally there would be more compact data serialisation formats that will make it cheaper to make data immutable.